bogzbonny/yeehaw/docs/_DUMP.md

     activate the rcm
 30. refactor: remove ExtraLocations from EventResponse
 05. menu.rs:
-        // XXX this should just be loc width (post refactor of dyn_location to element)
+        // this should just be loc width (post refactor of dyn_location to element)
 01. Hooks
      - HashMap(HookKind, Vec(ElementID, fn Hook))
      - register_hook